2B9 Vasilek

-The 2B9 Vasilek (2Б9 "Василёк" - Cornflower) is an automatic 82 mm gun-mortar developed in the Soviet Union in 1967 and fielded with the Soviet Army in 1970.
+The 2B9 Vasilek (2Б9 "Василёк" - Cornflower) also known as Vasilyek, AM 289 Vasilyek or AM 2B9 Vasilyek, is an automatic 82 mm gun-mortar developed in the Soviet Union in 1967 and fielded with the Soviet Army in 1970.

+Description

 It was based on the F-82 automatic mortar.
-Unlike conventional mortars, the 2B9 can fire in single and automatic mode using four-round clips.
+The 2B9 is a semiautomatic breechloader that makes use of four-round clips or is loaded with individual rounds.
 Rounds can be loaded from either the muzzle or the breech.
 Because of its wheeled carriage, the 2B9 resembles a light artillery piece more than a conventional mortar.